 - 5. Are reasonable adjustments built in where they may be needed?
-Reasonable adjustments can be considered as and when they arise. - 6.
+If an individual is unable to use the online system they will be able to contact the Centre for Research Collections for the information to be provided for them in an alternative manner upon request free of charge. - 6.
 Does the policy/practice contribute to advancing equality of opportunity2?
 Will it help to: - remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?